newben420/gdelt_utility/README.md

 ## Technical Details

 ### Tools Used
+- **UI/Front-End:**
-- **UI/Front-End:** Built with Angular 18.2.8, Bootstrap 5.3.3, and @ngx-translate/core 16.0.3.
+  Built with Angular 18.2.8, Bootstrap 5.3.3, and @ngx-translate/core 16.0.3.

+- **Server:**
-- **Server:** Powered by Express 4.18.2 and TypeScript 5.3.3.
+  Powered by Express 4.18.2 and TypeScript 5.3.3.

 - **Communication:**
   - Between UI and Server: Socket.io (socket.io 4.7.5 and ngx-socketio2-updated 18.1.0).
   - Between Server and GDELT: Axios 1.7.2.

+- **Persistence:**
-- **Persistence:** Utilizes Debbiebase 1.0.0, a lightweight file-system-based JSON database I developed for private projects.
+  Utilizes Debbiebase 1.0.0, a lightweight file-system-based JSON database I developed for private projects.

+- **Content Extraction:**
+  Utilizes JSDOM 25.0.1 and @Mozilla/readability 0.5.0.

+- **Content Summarization**
+  Locally set up python-based abstractive summarization API using Anaconda, Pytorch, HuggingFace Transformers (with models like t5-small, pegasus, or facebook/bart-large-cnn), and Flask.

 ### Notable Features
 - The UI includes a one-click toggle for light and dark modes, enhancing user convenience.
+- The Application includes the ability to extract the actual contents of the articles from their URL.
+- Abstractive summarization of the content using AI models.

 ---